Lake Atitlán Family Travel Guide: Safe, Kid-Friendly Activities & Where to Stay

 Best Activities for Families

-Gentle (All Ages): Weaving workshops in San Juan La Laguna; kids can try backstrap weaving and see natural dyes.
+Gentle (All Ages): Weaving workshops in San Juan La Laguna—kids try backstrap weaving and see natural dyes.
 Boat rides between towns (life jackets provided).
 Village walks and markets (Santiago Atitlán Fridays/Sundays).
 Nature reserves with easy trails.

-Moderate (Ages 6+): Kayaking (calm lake, rentals available, guided tours).
+Moderate (Ages 6+): Kayaking (calm lake, 🔗 rentals and guided tours available).
 Indian Nose sunrise hike (1.5-2 hours, kids 8+ enjoy it).
-Swimming spots at hotels/natural areas.
+Swimming spots at hotels and natural areas.
 Cooking classes.

 Children at market